 - The deep cervical artery courses in a posterosuperior direction passing over the neck of the first rib.
 It then runs upwards, parallel to the cervical spine and over the posterior neck muscles.
 It terminates at the level of the second cervical vertebra where it forms an anastomosis with the descending branch of the occipital artery.
 At the proximal segment, the artery provides a spinal branch that enters the cervical spinal canal between the last cervical and first thoracic vertebrae.
 Distally, it gives off several muscular branches that supply the posterior muscles of the neck.

-Learn more about the ventral neck vessels and nerves with our articles, videos, labeled diagrams and quizzes.
+Learn more about the anterior neck vessels and nerves with our articles, videos, labeled diagrams and quizzes.

 - In about 40% of cases, the costocervical trunk arises more proximally, at the second segment of the subclavian artery.